If you're reading this article, odds are it's because you're worried that you've been exposed to HIV. We're here to let you know: You're gonna be OK.

 OK, that's the most important stuff to keep in mind.
 Now let's get into the details.

-There's a big difference between the symptoms of HIV and the symptoms of advanced HIV, also known as AIDS.
+There's a big difference between the symptoms of HIV and the symptoms of advanced HIV disease, also known as AIDS.

 During the first few weeks of having HIV, in the phase of recent HIV infection, the immune system tries to mount a defense.
-It's similar to the defense that occurs if the immune system detects influenza, mononucleosis or rubella.
+It's similar to the defense that occurs if the immune system detects influenza, mononucleosis, or rubella.
 This immune response can cause some people to have symptoms that usually go away within a few weeks.
-But other people don't notice that anything is wrong.
+Others may not notice that anything is even wrong.

-But untreated HIV will, slowly and surely, damage the immune system (the body's natural defense system).
-This makes people vulnerable to a wide range of health problems.
+But without treatment, HIV will slowly and surely damage the immune system (the body's natural defense system against infections).
+This eventually makes people vulnerable to a wide range of health problems.

-The symptoms of advanced HIV disease (AIDS) are in fact the symptoms of other infections and diseases that the weakened immune system has been unable to keep under control.
-As such, the list of possible symptoms is highly varied.
+The symptoms of advanced HIV disease (AIDS, short for acquired immune deficiency syndrome) are in fact the symptoms of other infections and diseases that the weakened immune system has been unable to keep under control.
+As such, the list of possible symptoms of AIDS is highly varied.
 They are not symptoms of HIV itself.

-You Can't Rely on Symptoms to Tell if You Have HIV
+You Can't Rely on Symptoms to Tell You If You Have HIV

-A key message of this article is that consulting web pages such as this and checking yourself for the symptoms mentioned is a completely unreliable way to tell whether you have HIV.
+A key message we want to get across with this article is that consulting web pages such as this and checking yourself for the symptoms mentioned is a completely unreliable way to tell whether you have HIV.